kubernetes/enhancements/keps/sig-node/5419-pod-level-resources-in-place-resize/README.md

     - One new PATCH PodStatus API call in response to Pod resize request.
     - No additional overhead unless Pod resize is invoked.
   - estimated throughput
-    - Proportional to the number of resize requests ssued by users or controllers (e.g., VPA).
+    - Proportional to the number of resize requests issued by users or controllers (e.g., VPA).
 For a typical cluster this is expected to be < 1% of total Pod update traffic.
   - originating component(s) (e.g. Kubelet, Feature-X-controller)
     - Kubelet
   focusing mostly on: